-HO CHI MINH CITY, Vietnam, April 11 (CDN) – The first appearance by a U.S.-based evangelist preaching at a major event since the 1975 communist victory in Vietnam helped the country’s Protestants to celebrate their centennial last weekend after government officials gave last-minute approval.
+In Vietnam, Luis Palau was the first U.S.-based evangelist to preach at a major event since the 1975 communist victory in Vietnam helped the country’s Protestants to celebrate their centennial in 2011 after government officials gave last-minute approval.

 A second night of celebration began at 7 p.m. on Sunday.